• Skip to primary navigation

 Ingredients for raspberry sauce: raspberries and sugar

 • Frozen Raspberries-pair perfectly with the yogurt.
-Alternativley, fresh raspberries can be used but they are usually more expensive then frozen.
+Alternatively, fresh raspberries can be used but they are usually more expensive than frozen.

 • Sugar-adds a bit of sweetness to the berries.